Tip #505: Handling Delays That Impact a Series of Presenters

 If the delay occurs at the very beginning of the program, you might be able to simply move back the beginning and ending times for all of the subsequent presenters.
 However, that will not be a viable solution if the program has a set meal time and ending time.

-So, what can you really do in this situation?
 One option is to have the first presenter begin late but end at the scheduled ending time.
 This way, the other presenters can have their allotted times.

-Another option is to reduce all of the presenters’ time frames.
+Another option is to reduce all the presenters’ time frames.
 This way, a delay of 15 or 20 minutes can be made up by reducing all of the presenters’ sessions by 5 minutes or less.

 If at all possible, this is clearly the most equitable way to manage the time loss.
 But if the presenters are busy people who have obligations before and after their scheduled times, this will not work.